 Does Pet Insurance Cover Spaying?

 Though it carries numerous health benefits, spaying is still considered an elective procedure for most insurance companies.
 This can be especially frustrating for pet parents with multiple pets or those with larger animals.
-Pet insurance is so helpful for saving money on procedures like spaying!
-Unfortunately, it can be quite difficult to find one that will cover your pet’s spaying procedure.
+Unfortunately, it can be quite difficult to find a standard pet insurance plan that will cover this procedure.

 How to Save Money on Spaying Your Pet